 Abbey Mills Pumping Station was a sewage plant on Abbey Lane in East London, England.
 It has been called the Cathedral of Sewage by some observers as a result of its grandeur in spite of its usage.
 It was replaced by a new modern facility in 1997.

-In the mid 19th century, London was the world’s city and was growing rapidly.
-The Summer of 1858 became known as The Great Stink as the stench from the streets and the Thames was so bad that they had to close the Houses of Parliament.
+In the mid 19th century, London was the world’s largest city and was growing rapidly.
+The Summer of 1858 became known as The Great Stink as the stench from the streets and the river Thames was so bad that they had to close the Houses of Parliament.
 Engineer Joseph Bazalgette was tasked with fixing the problem and the London sewage system was created, one that is still in operation today.

 Bazalgette’s solution was to build six sewers to carry waste to the Thames further downstream.
 Within a few years, Cholera and typhoid were almost wiped out and the sewer network was seen as a great success.
 Bazalgette would go on to design Victoria Embankment, Hammersmith Bridge and Shaftsbury Avenue.
 He also proposed what would eventually become Tower Bridge.